 Please email us to firstname.lastname@example.org and if possible print screen the error message, we will help you.

-You can apply to IBS without having your high school diploma/bachelor degree but as soon as you receive please email it to us at firstname.lastname@example.org.
-You can enrol only with your original diploma/degree and proof of payment of tuition (and registration) fee in September.
+You can apply to IBS without having your high school diploma/bachelor/master degree but as soon as you receive please upload it to your online application and inform us at email@example.com.
+You can enrol only with your original diploma/degree and proof of payment of tuition (and registration) fee.
 Please have it translated into English by an official translator.